cosmos/ibc-rs/CONTRIBUTING.md

    1. Running `unclog build -u` and copy pasting the output at the top of the `CHANGELOG.md` file, making sure to update the header with the new version.
-   1. Running `unclog release vX.Y.Z` to create a summary of all of the changes in this release.
+   1. Running `unclog release --editor <editor> --version vX.Y.Z` to create a summary of all of the changes in this release.
    3. Committing the updated `CHANGELOG.md` file and `.changelog` directory to the repo.
 2. Push this to a branch `release/vX.Y.Z` according to the version number of